panagiks/reverse_shell/README.md

 - [x] ~~Fix logic bug where if a direct command to Host OS has no output Server displays command not recognized~~
 - [ ] Fix logic bug where if a direct command's to Host OS execution is perpetual the Server deadlocks
+  - [ ] Investigate weather the issue resides in the Server logic or the linearity of the CLI.
 - [x] ~~Add client version and type (min or full) as a property when client connects and at `List_Hosts`~~
 - [x] Add TLS encryption in order to:
   - [x] Replace XORing (and subsequently obfuscation with encryption)